mn416/QPULib/Doc/GettingStarted.md

 ### Getting started

 On recent Raspbian distributions, QPULib should work out-of-the-box.
-It's been tested on the Pi 1 Model B, the Pi 2, but not yet the Pi 3.
+It's been tested on the `Pi 1 Model B`, the `Pi 2` and the `Pi 3 Model B`.

 ##### Building and running the GCD example

-Try the commands below to build and run the `GCD` example.
+To build and run the `GCD` example, enter the following commands:

 ```
 sudo apt-get install git
 git clone https://github.com/mn416/QPULib
-cd QPULib/Tests
 make QPU=1 GCD
-sudo ./GCD
+sudo obj-qpu/bin/GCD
 ```

 The `QPU=1` flag to `make` indicates that the physical QPUs on the Raspberry Pi should be used to run QPULib kernels.
-Simply using `make` without `QPU=1`, or setting `QPU` to any value other than 1, will lead to **emulation mode** being used.
+Using `make` without `QPU=1`, or setting `QPU` to any value other than 1, will lead to **emulation mode** being used.
 As the name suggests, this means that QPU code will be emulated in software.
-This is useful for debugging, and also allows you to run QPULib programs on a PC if your Pi is not to hand.
-If you want to recompile with a different flag then do a `make clean` first.
+This is useful for debugging, and also allows you to run QPULib programs on other platforms than a Pi.

+Running `make all` will build all the examples under `Tests`.
+The output directory depends on the make flags passed.
+For example, `make all` will output to directory `obj`, `make QPU=1 all` will output to directory `obj-qpu`.
+Running `make clean` will clear out all these output directories.

 Strictly speaking, any program that works in emulation mode but not on the Pi's physical QPUs is probably a bug in QPULib and should be